-In my first year as System director, I am pleased to present the 2018 Comprehensive Annual Financial Report (CAFR) for the Teachers' Retirement System of Louisiana (TRSL).
-This report represents the combined efforts of the TRSL staff and its advisors, and includes a full account of TRSL activities and operations, including our financial position, investment performance, statutory compliance, demographic makeup, and fund stewardship for the fiscal year ended June 30, 2018.
+We are pleased to present the 2019 Comprehensive Annual Financial Report (CAFR) for the Teachers' Retirement System of Louisiana (TRSL).
+This report is a collaborative effort by the TRSL staff and its advisors, providing a detailed account of TRSL activities and operations, including our financial position, investment performance, statutory compliance, demographic makeup, and fund stewardship for the fiscal year ended June 30, 2019.